strangenewcoder/VeeamDesigner-public/walkthrough.md

    cd ..\extract_ports
 ```

-Then run it passing the database filename:
+Then run it, passing the database filename:

 ```